LinusCenterstrom/rspack-repro-buildfail/README.md

 To repro run yarn install then yarn build

-The output index.js in the distfolder contains a call to __webpack_require__ with null as a parameter on line 2903
+The output index.js in the distfolder contains a call to __webpack_require__ with p774 as a parameter on line 183
 ```
-__webpack_require__(null);
+__webpack_require__(p774);
 ```

-This causes the app to crash on my app which this is a small repro of.
+The moduleId should just be 774 from what I can tell.
-Removing the line seems to fix the bug
+If you run the output code it will crash since p774 is undefined.